As the world’s leading product testing advisor, Ipsos tests 7,000 products annually and has successfully launched 20,000 products.

 Launch a new product: our food client was looking to enter a new market with their jam product.
 The main objective was to compete with the local market leader and steal share.
 Product*Sense helped to identify the two key drivers for satisfaction for jam.
 The results steered R&D development of specific prototypes.

 Mobile for product improvement: our client in the UK needed to compare their toothpaste to their competitor.
 We placed the toothpastes with consumers and had them do an online and a mobile survey.
 Mobile enabled fast feedback: ¾ of the surveys were done minutes after brushing.
-Mobile also identified a flavour advantage not picked up by the online survey.
+Mobile also identified a flavor advantage not picked up by the online survey.

 Neurosciences to understand the drivers of preference: our hair care client needed to understand how the fragrance of its shampoo impacts consumer perceptions.
 We conducted a fragrance test with Implicit Reaction Time and discovered that there were no differences in the fragrances on the conscious level – but unconsciously Fragrance A was preferred.